devrev/airdrop-shared/docs/attachments-extraction.md

 - Axios errors are handled separately using `serializeAxiosError`
 - Failed attachment metadata is logged for debugging
 - Error responses include the attachment ID for traceability

-### Event Emission
-The worker emits different events based on the processing outcome:
-- `ExtractionAttachmentsDelay`: When processing needs to be delayed
-- `ExtractionAttachmentsError`: When an error occurs
-- `ExtractionAttachmentsDone`: When processing completes successfully
-- `ExtractionAttachmentsProgress`: During timeout handling

 ### Timeout Handling
 - On timeout, the current state is posted to the platform